Films

 Short Documentary | Producer

-For Sam, America has always been home.
-Yet without a pathway to citizenship, he—like more than half a million DACA recipients—lives in a state of permanent uncertainty, dependent on a temporary status renewed every two years.
-When Sam's mother is suddenly deported, he is forced to confront his own precarious reality through a new lens.
-Almost American is an intimate portrait of belonging, family separation, and the quiet resilience required to live in limbo in the only country one has ever known.
+For Sam, the United States has always been home.
+Yet without a pathway to citizenship, he—like more than half a million DACA recipients—lives in a state of permanent uncertainty, his life governed by a temporary status renewed every two years.
+When Sam's mother is abruptly deported, the fragile balance he has learned to maintain is disrupted, forcing him to confront his own precarious position with new clarity.
+Almost American is an intimate portrait of belonging and family separation, tracing the quiet resilience required to build a life in the only country one has ever known while living perpetually on the edge of departure.

 On the Mountain